BrewDawg/Tiraggo.EF/README.md

 <b>Tiraggo.EF Assemblies</b>

-A reference to "Tiraggo.DynamicQuery.EF.dll" will also be added to your solution.
-This is the only assembly your application will need to use Tiraggo.EF at runtime.
+A reference to "Tiraggo.DynamicQuery.EF.dll" will be added to your solution as a reference.
+This is the only assembly your application will to use at runtime to use your Tiraggo.EF query classes.

-There is a "TiraggoEdmx.EF.dll" added to a folder in your project named "TiraggoEdmx", this is used by the T4 templates and you do not need to ship this assembly.
-It provides the low level metadata that Microsoft EDMX API refuses to serve up.
-For example, the mappings between your conceptual model and the storage model including low level, primitive information like the SQL Server columns types (nvarchar) and a alike.
-I am making some enhancements in the assembly and will release this as a separate NuGet package on it's own.
-TiraggoEdmx.EF is a far superior way to write T4 templates against EDMX files, everything it fully exposed.
+There is also a "TiraggoEdmx.EF.dll" assembly added to a folder in your project named "TiraggoEdmx".
+This assembly is used by the Tiraggo.EF T4 templates and you do not need to ship this assembly.
+This assembly provides the low level metadata that Microsoft EDMX API refuses to serve up.
+For example, the mappings between your conceptual model and the storage model including primitive information such as low level SQL Server columns types like "nvarchar".
+I am making some enhancements in the assembly and will release "TiraggoEdmx" as a separate NuGet package on it's own.
+TiraggoEdmx is a far superior way to write T4 templates against EDMX files, everything is fully exposed.

 You can see a sample of it [HERE](https://github.com/BrewDawg/Tiraggo.EF/blob/master/TiraggoEdmx/TiraggoEntityInfo_v3.cs).
 Again, I am making big improvements to this and will release in about two weeks so wait for that release if you're interested.